SP-BSP combine precursor to new political experiment in UP but Akhilesh-Mayawati's social coalition might not last - Firstpost

 There is no doubt that Mulayam-Kanshi Ram combination was quite formidable.
 Mulayam, then, had an image, reservoir of stamina and enough sagacity to adapt to the changing scenario.
 On the other hand, Kanshi was a highly efficient organiser who held together his party’s social base despite many electoral setbacks in the past.
 His frontal organisations like BAMCEF and DS 4 acted as bulwark against any possible erosion in the Dalits’s vote share.
 Despite the BJP’s aggressive Hindutva campaign after demolition of the Babri mosque, the SP-BSP retained their support bases.

-But contrast this scenario with today’s politics and one would know the difference.
-Unlike his father, Akhilesh has still emerged as a leader worth reckoning.
-His political essentially survives on the political built by Mulayam.
-While Mulayam was perceived to be a leader having appeal all across the state from Ghaziabad (western Uttar Pradesh) to Ghazipur (eastern Uttar Pradesh), Akhilesh substantially lacks that political charm despite his five year stint as the chief minister.
+Contrast this with the political situation of today.
+Akhilesh is yet to emerge as a leader worth reckoning.
+His politics essentially thrives on the base provided by Mulayam..
+While Mulayam was perceived to be a leader having appeal all across the state from Ghaziabad (western Uttar Pradesh) to Ghazipur (eastern Uttar Pradesh), Akhilesh has not grown in political stature despite his five-year stint as chief minister.
 The running family feud within the Yadav clan has substantially squandered the SP’s political capital.
-Similarly Mayawati’s stints as chief minister and scandals surrounding her has alienated a large section of Dalits support base which was assiduously built by Kanshi Ram.
+Similarly, scandals during Mayawati’s stints as chief minister have alienated a large section of the BSP’s Dalit support base which was assiduously built by Kanshi Ram.

 On the face of it , the possibility of Akhilesh-Mayawati combination seems quite distant to take on a resurgent BJP which has expanded its base among non-Yadav OBCs and non-Jatav Dalits.
 As compared the SP and the BSP, the BJP efforts at social engineering backed by robust organisational structure is guided more by pragmatism than “irrational exuberance” of Kalyan Singh era.